 Currently, the reductive dechlorination operated by the bacteria naturally present in groundwater is the most promising approach for the in situ remediation of groundwater contaminated by chlorinated solvents.

-In situ bioremediation by stimulating autochthonous bacteria with the addition of electron donors and/or acceptors.
+In situ bioremediation by stimulating autochthonous microbial community with the addition of electron donors and/or acceptors.

 Emergency containment and full scale remediation